Reporting on hierarchies

 Skip levels of the hierarchy when reporting - Data Managers and analytics teams can skip levels of the hierarchy using SQL.

-Enable the flat hierarchy table
+Manage the table

 Supported hierarchy paths